CS102-Classroom-Notes-and-Assignments/quiz-1-practice/ReadMe.md

 ```

- 7. Refer to an ASCI chart to answer this question.
+ 7. Refer to an ASCII chart to answer this question.
 How can you make the following program output an 'H'?
  ```c
  #include <stdio.h>